How To Quieten The Mind And Unlock Your Inner Treasure

 Most people experience it in rare glimpses—on the random occasions when the mind happens to become quiet through external causes.

-We can also learn to get out of your head to consciously access your true nature through spiritual practice.
+You can also learn to get out of your head to consciously access your true nature through spiritual practice.

 The Conditioned Self vs The True Self